 Addressing Political Violence

 For many months, security experts have warned that there is a high threat of extremist violence surrounding the 2024 U.S. election.
-The assassination attempt on former President Trump on July 13, 2024, is exactly the kind of political violence that experts have predicted will occur in response to a variety of factors including instability, violent rhetoric, and heightened political tension as well as disinformation exacerbated by artificial intelligence.
+The assassination attempts on former President Trump are exactly the kind of political violence that experts have predicted will occur in response to a variety of factors including instability, violent rhetoric, and heightened political tension as well as disinformation exacerbated by artificial intelligence.
 Council on Foreign Relations research fellow Jacob Ware released a list of warning signs and possible points of election violence including:

 • Warning signs